-Sports fans have been hearing more and more the last several years about the dangers of concussions and traumatic brain injuries.
-The NFL and NHL lawsuits regarding sports related head injuries have brought publicity to the devastating long term effects of concussions.
+Sports fans have been hearing more and more over the last several years about the dangers of concussions and traumatic brain injuries.
+The NFL and NHL lawsuits regarding sports-related head injuries have brought publicity to the devastating long-term effects of concussions.
 Due to this litigation, sports leagues have been taking more precautions to protect athletes from returning to action too soon.
-While concussions and TBIs (traumatic brain injuries) occur frequently on the playing field, they are also a common occurrence in motor vehicle accidents, workplace accidents and slip/trip and fall accidents.
+While concussions and TBIs (traumatic brain injuries) occur frequently on the playing field, they are also a common occurrence in motor vehicle accidents, workplace accidents, and slip/trip and fall accidents.

 The effects of a TBI can be temporary, but they can also last for the rest of your life.
 If you feel you have suffered a TBI seek medical evaluation.
 The symptoms of a TBI can include:

 - Unusual Temper;